Resources

 According to Oberlo, there are 6.6 billion global mobile phone users.
 For businesses of all sizes, that translates to the number of people with access to mobile phone apps, specifically eCommerce mobile phone apps that accept mobile and card payments.

-From cab rides to clothing and food delivery to ticketing services, eCommerce sites have long since joined the mobile revolution.
+From cab ride apps to clothing and food delivery to ticketing app services, eCommerce sites have long since joined the mobile revolution.
 And it’s just as well because most of the world’s population prefers surfing on mobile websites over desktop versions.
 In fact, just under 70 percent of all website visits in 2020 came from mobile devices.

 As a result of these impressive numbers, many eCommerce platforms were created specifically for mobile app use.
 Even better, most of these mobile eCommerce platforms can be used without any coding or developer know-how.
 This means that merchants can benefit from the best advantages of a mobile eCommerce app without the cost of outsourcing an agency or business freelancer to build the app.

-• Personalisation.
+- Personalisation.
 With mobile apps, it is possible to study customer analytics.
-This data can give your company an edge when it comes to creating the best personalised content, experiences, and payment options for your customers, including how and which business card options are the cheapest and fastest.
-This helps build and retain customer loyalty, as most people love being made to feel appreciated when you accept methods that pertain to their needs.
+This data can give your company an edge when it comes to creating the best personalised content, experiences, and best payment options for your customers, including how and which business card options are the cheapest and fastest.
+This helps build and retain customer loyalty, as most people love being made to feel appreciated when platforms and gateways accept methods that pertain to their needs.